PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

       [2Ad].
 This is a relatively easy solution to implement by using find-and-replace in a text editing software, though it does result in less easily human-readable transcriptions.
-   b. **Delimited transcriptions**: The second way is to use a standard
-      transcription system, such as IPA, but to delimit every unitary sound with a consistent mark that is not otherwise used in the transcription system (e.g., a period).
-Thus the word *tide* in American English might be transcribed in IPA as [.th.aɪ.d.], with periods around every sound that is to be treated as a single unit.
+2. **Delimited transcriptions**: The second way is to use a standard transcription system, such as IPA, but to delimit every unitary sound with a consistent mark that is not otherwise used in the transcription system (e.g., a period).
+Thus the word *tide* in American English might be transcribed in IPA as [th.aɪ.d], with periods around every sound that is to be treated as a single unit.
       When creating the corpus, PCT will give you the option of specifying what the character is.
 PCT will then read in all elements between